Italy is a paradise.

 Reggio Calabria, Calabria

-If you want to settle down in an attractive seaside home but have balked at some of the prices you’ve seen, then consider the country’s southern tip – the toe of the boot, if you will.
+If you want to settle down in an attractive seaside home but have balked at some of the prices you’ve seen, consider the country’s southern tip – the toe of the boot, if you will.

 In the middle of the Mediterranean – which itself means ‘middle land’ – sits Calabria’s biggest city, where you can find coastal houses with five, six, or seven bedrooms and more than 200m² of space for well under €100,000 (£85,000).

-This building houses Greek and Roman treasures including the Riace Bronzes, a pair of life-sized Greek statues that were lost in the Ionian Sea for more than 2,000 years, before being randomly discovered by a diver in 1972.
+This building harbors Greek and Roman treasures including the Riace Bronzes, a pair of life-sized Greek statues that were lost in the Ionian Sea for more than 2,000 years, before being randomly discovered by a diver in 1972.

 Abruzzo contains nine national parks and nature reserves – and some gorgeous wine